U-Louis/QuerrySpray/README.md

 ## Development purposes
 Using a volume to hold the app during development.
 The compilation is done when launching the docker run.
 ### Docker Build
-docker build -t querryspray-env-dev .
+docker build -t queryspray-env-dev .

 ### Docker Run
-docker run -p 8085:8085 -v /:/app querryspray-env-dev
+docker run -p 8085:8085 -v /:/app queryspray-env-dev

 ## Production Purposes